projectshaped/parametric-svg/Readme.md

 Syntax
 ------

-A parametric attribute can contain any mathematical expression, as long as it keeps to the rules below.
+A parametric attribute works like a calculated spreadsheet cell (one with a `=` in front).
+It can contain any mathematical expression, as long as it keeps to the rules below.

 ###                                               <a id="/syntax/operators"></a> Operators                                                                        ###